collective/collective.spaces/README.rst

 Suggestions
 ===========

+*Authentication*
-* *Authentication*: enable user self-registration on Plone or enable another authentication mechanism to reduce administrative input needed (or both).
+    Enable user self-registration on Plone or enable another authentication mechanism to reduce administrative input needed (or both).
 Intertwining mechanisms like local authentication, LDAP, or Shibboleth, can easily mean that users can self-manage collaboration with local and external users.

+*Navigation*
-* *Navigation*: if users are expected to be creating many Spaces, then the Plone portal tabs will quickly consume lots of space.
+    If users are expected to be creating many Spaces, then the Plone portal tabs will quickly consume lots of space.
 To combat this, simply either turn off the ``Automatically generate tabs`` option in the ``Navigation settings`` control panel, or else de-select the ``Space`` content type from the ``Displayed content types`` option.
 If using this latter strategy, then consider how users will actually access their Space - hiding from navigation entirely likely means users need directly access their URL.

+Email notification
-* *Email notification*: A common situation may be where a site administrator wants to keep track of the Spaces being created.
+    A common situation may be where a site administrator wants to keep track of the Spaces being created.
 A Plone Content Rule is provided with this add-on to satisfy this use case.
 Using this Rule is completely optional -- it is installed but not enabled by default.

 Collaboration
 =============

-Source code is available within the ``collective Github`` at https://github.com/collective/collective.spaces for submission of issues, fixes, and improvements.
+Source code is available within the `collective GitHub` at https://github.com/collective/collective.spaces for submission of issues, fixes, and improvements.